Cervix: Childbirth

 When the head of the fetus pushes against the cervix, a signal (2) is sent to the brain.
 This causes a signal to be sent to the pituitary gland to release oxytocin (4).
 Oxytocin is carried in the bloodstream to the uterus, causing contractions to induce childbirth.

 The cervix plays a major role in childbirth.
 As the fetus descends within the uterus in preparation for birth, the presenting part, usually the head, rests on and is supported by the cervix.
 As labour progresses, the cervix becomes softer and shorter, begins to dilate, and withdraws to face the anterior of the body.
 The support the cervix provides to the fetal head starts to give way when the uterus begins its contractions.
 During childbirth, the cervix must dilate to a diameter of more than 10 cm to accommodate the head of the fetus as it descends from the uterus to the vagina.
 In becoming wider, the cervix also becomes shorter, a phenomenon known as effacement.

 Along with other factors, midwives and doctors use the extent of cervical dilation to assist decision-making during childbirth.
 Generally, the active first stage of labour, when the uterine contractions become strong and regular, begins when the cervical dilation is more than 3–5 cm.
 The second phase of labor begins when the cervix has dilated to 10 cm, which is regarded as its fullest dilation, and is when active pushing and contractions push the baby along the birth canal leading to the birth of the baby.
 The number of past vaginal deliveries is a strong factor in influencing how rapidly the cervix can dilate in labour.
 The time taken for the cervix to dilate and efface is one factor used in reporting systems such as the Bishop score, used to recommend whether interventions such as a forceps delivery, induction, or Caesarean section should be used in childbirth.

-Cervical incompetence is a condition in which shortening of the cervix due to dilation and thinning occurs before term pregnancy.
+Cervical incompetence is a condition in which shortening of the cervix due to dilation and thinning occurs before a term pregnancy.
 Short cervical length is the strongest predictor of preterm birth.